Medical Editor: John P. Cunha, DO, FACOEP

-“Drug-seeking” behavior is very common in addicts and drug abusers.
+“Drug-seeking” behavior is very common in persons with substance use disorders.
 Drug-seeking tactics include emergency calls or visits near the end of office hours, refusal to undergo appropriate examination, testing or referral, repeated “loss” of prescriptions, tampering with prescriptions and reluctance to provide prior medical records or contact information for other treating physician(s).
-“Doctor shopping” to obtain additional prescriptions is common among drug abusers and people suffering from untreated addiction.
+“Doctor shopping” (visiting multiple prescribers to obtain additional prescriptions) is common amongdrug abusers and people suffering from untreated addiction.
 Preoccupation with achieving adequate pain relief can be appropriate behavior in a patient with poor pain control.

-Proper assessment of the patient and periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit the potential abuse of this product.
+Proper assessment of the patient, proper prescribing practices, periodic re-evaluation of therapy, and proper dispensing and storage are appropriate measures that help to limit abuse of opioid drugs.

 Both tolerance and physical dependence can develop during chronic opioid therapy.
-Tolerance is the need for increasing doses of drugs to maintain a defined effect such as analgesia (in the absence of disease progression or other external factors).
-Physical dependence is manifested by withdrawal symptoms after abrupt discontinuation of a drug or upon administration of an antagonist (see also WARNINGS, Withdrawal).
+Tolerance is the need for increasing doses of drugs to maintain a defined effect such as analgesia (in the absence of disease progression or other external factors).Tolerance may occur to both the desired and undesired effects of drugs, and may develop at different rates for different effects.

 Read the entire FDA prescribing information for Ultram (Tramadol Hcl)